marziarivi/RadioLensfit2/README.md

 **Radio Weak Lensing shear measurement in the Visibility Domain**

-This is version 2.0 of [RadioLensfit](https://github.com/marziarivi/RadioLensfit).
+This is complete version of [RadioLensfit](https://github.com/marziarivi/RadioLensfit).
 Three tools are provided:

 **Simulate**